-We are farming this site, and 2000 acres more!
+We are farming this site, and plan for more!

 Veterans and service members had a great year of learning on our 320 acres just 10 miles Northwest of Manhattan and adjacent to Fort Riley, Kansas.
 We have continued scheduling workshops and work sessions during 2018.
 This year found us improving the site, installing new fencing, planting and harvesting 90 acres of soybeans, managing forage crops (hay and alfalfa), managing bee hives and many other farming endeavors.
 Thanks to Corteva/Pioneer Seed for donating the soybean seed planted by veterans and service members during the May and harvested during November.
 We averaged nearly 53 bushels per acre.
 And thanks to Concordia Tractor and MKC COOP for helping us plant, spray and harvest.
 There were 25 Angus on the back pasture, we put up 210 large round bales of hay, we harvested 600 pounds of honey (5000 pounds from all sites) and we are making plans for the spring.
 We will probably plant corn, afalfa and we will put about 70 head of cattle on pasture.
 Watch this page for the schedule of ongoing workshops.